pingcap/docs-cn/sql/transaction.md

 In the autocommit status, the updates are automatically committed to the database after you run each statement.
 Otherwise, the updates are only committed when you run the `COMMIT` or `BEGIN` statement.

-Besides, autocommit is also a System Variable.
+`autocommit` is also a System Variable.
 You can update the current Session or the Global value using the following variable assignment statement:

 ```sql
 SET @@SESSION.autocommit = {0 | 1};